cwwmbm/linkedinscraper/README.md

 - `filtered_jobs_tablename`: The name of the table in the SQLite database where the filtered job postings will be stored.
 - `db_path`: The path to the SQLite database file.
 - `pages_to_scrape`: The number of pages to scrape for each search query.

+### What remains to be done

+- [ ] Add functionality to unhide and un-apply jobs.
+- [ ] Add functionality to sort jobs by date added to the databse.
+Current sorting is by date posted on LinkedIn.
+Some jobs (~1-5%) are not being picked up by the search (and as such this scraper) until days after they are posted.
+This is a known issue with LinkedIn and there's nothing I can do about it, however sorting jobs by dated added to the database will make it easier to find those jobs.
+- [ ] Add front end functionality to configure search, and execute that search from UI.
+Currently configuration is done in json file and search is executed from command line.

 ### Contributing